Sadda Haq

-The hook, "sadda haq aithe rakh" is Punjabi for "give me what's mine, right here (and right now)".
+The hook, "sadda haq aithe rakh" is Punjabi for "give our right, right here (and right now)".
+MensXP placed the song 2nd on their list of the top 5 Hindi rock songs.

 Background

 According to Rahman, Rockstar is "a character driven film" and hence he had to make use of rock music and guitars.
 While working on "Sadda Haq", the team (Rahman, Imtiaz, Irshad Kamil and Mohit Chauhan) agreed that they needed a fantastic lead guitarist to justify the tempo and the lyrics of the song.

 Recording

 Rahman recorded the song in his Los Angeles studio.
 Mohit Chauhan says, "I spent an entire day trying to record Sadda Haq with Rahman saab, and a sweet boy, Arpit Gupta, who helped me learn a rock tone.
 The next day, I did a take when he was yet to arrive and it sounded perfect."

 Music video

 The music video has Ranbir Kapoor performing in front of a live audience.
 The video was shot mainly at the Norbulingka monastery in McLeod Ganj, Dharamsala, Antonio De Souza High School in Mumbai and at Central Park in Connaught Place, Delhi, showcasing the band performing to a packed audience.
 A group of 200 performers from Shimla who had worked with Imtiaz Ali during the shoot of "Yeh Ishq Hai" from Jab We Met teamed up for Sadda Haq too.
 "While shooting for Rockstar in Dharamshala Antonio Desouza high school for a concert sequence for Sadda Haq, Imtiaz suggested calling the same group of performers from Shimla with whom he had worked during Jab We Met,” says a source from the production team."

 Ranbir had travelled to Chennai and stayed with Rahman for a week in order to "feel the song imbibe and absorb it" so that when he finally performs it, the song would be an "extension of his personality."